Sterling set for first weekly loss in four

-LONDON (Reuters) - Sterling was set for its first weekly loss in four against the dollar on Friday after the Bank of England showed no sign of leaning more towards raising interest rates before the start of Brexit negotiations.
+LONDON, May 12 (Reuters) - Sterling was set for its first weekly loss in four against the dollar on Friday as investors looked ahead to Britain's negotiations on leaving the European Union, after the Bank of England showed no sign of leaning more towards raising interest rates.

 Thursday's BoE rates decision quashed some bets in the market that more policymakers would join outgoing Kristin Forbes in voting for a rate hike.
-Together with the Bank's trimmed UK growth forecast and weak industrial output data, that helped pull the pound below $1.28.
+Together with the Bank's trimmed UK growth forecast and a release of weak industrial output data, that helped pull the pound below $1.28.

 That added up to an almost 1 percent loss for the week, its first since the week ended April 4.
-It is still up more than 2 percent since British Prime Minister Theresa May's surprise mid-month decision to call a June 8 election.
+It is still up more than 2 percent since British Prime Minister Theresa May's surprise call in the middle of the month of a June 8 election.

-The pound also fell 0.7 percent to 84.87 pence per euro after the single currency saw broad buying following some weak U.S. data.

-Commerzbank analyst Thu Lan Nguyen said the prospect of volatile negotiations between the British government and the European Union were likely to weigh on sterling later in the year.
-A number of analysts were surprised by the BoE's assumption in its forecasts that the talks would go smoothly.
+Thu Lan Nguyen, Commerzbank analyst, said the prospect of volatile negotiations between the UK government and the European Union were likely to weigh on sterling later in the year.
+A number of analysts were surprised by the bank's assumption in its forecasts that the talks would go smoothly.

 "We're relatively pessimistic, contrary to the view that these negotiations will evolve rather smoothly," she said.